microsoft/fluentui-react-native/apps/component-generator/README.md

 ## Build your component

 1. Run `gulp add --new component-name`.
 This should be run from apps/component-generator, not the root.
-Before running this command you may need to install gulp and gulp-rename (i.e. `npm install gulp` `npm install gulp rename`).
+Before running this command you may need to install gulp and gulp-rename (i.e. `npm install gulp` `npm install gulp rename`). `component-name` should be all lowercase.
 2. Change your newly generated component.
 3. Check dependencies in componentName’s package.json (may be out of date), and remove `"private": true` from the package.json
 4. Add to the package.json after "typings":